grm34/ZenMaxBuilder/README.md

 ## Warning

-ZMB is a tool to facilitate the compilation of the Android kernel, it does not touch at the source and does not adds possible modifications that must be made to Makefile, except the setting of CROSS_COMPILE like this :
+ZMB is a tool to facilitate the compilation of the Android kernel, it does not touch at your kernel source and does not adds possible modifications that must be made to Makefile, except the setting of CROSS_COMPILE, like this :

     # Proton-Clang / Proton-GCC
     CROSS_COMPILE ?= aarch64-linux-gnu-